griffithlab/civic-docs/docs/using/data_grids.rst

      - Clinical significance
    * - VO
      - Variant origin
-   * - ER
+   * - R
      - Evidence Rating

 Assertion Grid
 --------------

-.. thumbnail:: /images/figures/CIViC_assertion-grid-features_v1a.png
+.. thumbnail:: /images/figures/CIViC_assertion-grid-features_v2a.png

 Assertion grids display lists of assertion items, and provide various methods to filter subsets of assertions of interest to the user.